ash/raku-course/essentials/numbers/numeric/index.md

 7.6e+15
 ```

-In this case, Raku creates instances of the `Num` data type and internally stores the data as an IEEE number.
+In this case, Raku creates instances of the `Num` data type and stores the data as an IEEE number internally.

 ## Built-in constants

-There are a few constants that you can use straight ahead, which are also the numbers of the `Num` type.
+There are a few constants listed below that you can use straight ahead.
+They are the numbers of the `Num` type.
 Both ASCII and Unicode variants are available:

 `pi` | `π` | 3.141592653589793
 `tau` | `τ` | equals to `2 * π`